SPARC-FAIR-Codeathon/aqua/Documentation/NotifyMe.md

 # NotifyMe
-### An email notification functionality
+### Email notification functionality

 ## Main Purpose

-The main purpose of this functionality is to notify users whenever a new dataset is published against their search terms if nothing is available at the moment.
+The primary purpose of this functionality is to notify users whenever a new dataset is published against their search terms if nothing is available at the moment.

-However, users can still use the same function, to receive an summary table including basic information and links to all datasets currently matching their keywords.
+However, users can still use the same function to receive a summary table including basic information and links to all datasets currently matching their keywords.

-Additionally, as requests are saved in a database, this information can be further access and analysed to get insights for further content improvement.
+Additionally, as requests are saved in a database, this information can be further accessed and analysed to get further content improvement.

 ## How to run